-- If the parent has a fever and/or symptoms of acute illness, they will need to leave the hospital.
+- If the parent has a fever and/or symptoms of acute illness, he/she will need to leave the hospital.
 At this time, a different parent is allowed to replace the primary parent.

-- If a parent has had COVID-19 or leaves the hospital sick, they cannot visit until all the following criteria are met:
+- If a parent has had COVID-19 or leaves the hospital sick, they/she cannot visit until all the following criteria are met:

 - 10 days since the onset of illness